 Xitai Fake Cannon is an interesting artifact on Siyu Island left over from WWII, used as a decoy by the Japanese to confuse American bomber crews.

 "This fake cannon, located in Xiyu Township's Wai'an Village, was built of cement by Taiwan's Japanese occupiers during World War II.
 Its purpose was to mislead the crews of American bombers into thinking it was a Japanese "advance to the south" command post, so that they would drop their bombs on it instead of attacking their primary targets.
 The fake cannon is a witness to the war as well as a reflection of Wai'an's strategic geographic importance during that conflict."

 Yuwengdao Lighthouse 漁翁島燈塔

 Yuwengdao Lighthouse is another major attraction in Penghu, located on the very western part of Siyu Island.
-You can't go to top of lighthouse, but you can enjoy the nearby ocean views.
+You can't go to the top of the lighthouse, but you can enjoy the nearby ocean views.

 If you go to Penghu in the summer, you will find that people are drying squid in the sun everywhere!

 A view of Naian Beach on Siyu Island.

 Erkan Historical Village is a unique place in Taiwan that preserves nearly 300 years of Southern Min culture.
 Isolated and cut off from the rest of Taiwan for quite some time on Siyu island of Penghu County, the village is a living museum for visitors.
 Every home is built in traditional red brick Southern Min style, offering a unique splice in time.
 Click here for our full blog on the village.